 What to Expect

-When you book your portable storage unit, you’ll nominate a day and time to receive the pod.
+When you book your portable storage unit, you’ll nominate a day and time to receive the container.
 When that time comes, the storage company will deliver the container and lay it out on a piece of level ground.
 Make sure you have room and permission to put it there and be aware of any local regulations which may restrict the amount of time you can keep it on or near your property.

 Preparing for Loading

 You may think you can pack up your boxes much like any other move—in assorted shapes and sizes.
-You can do this, but you’ll be able to fit much more in your pod if you use the same size and shape boxes for all of your belongings.
-Get the exact inner dimensions of the pod before you start so you can figure out the best way to fit everything snugly.
+You can do this, but you’ll be able to fit much more in your unit if you use the same size and shape boxes for all of your belongings.
+Get the exact inner dimensions of the unit before you start so you can figure out the best way to fit everything snugly.

 As well as this, you’ll need enough reinforcement on the boxes themselves to withstand the weight of several layers.
 Tape up as many sides as you can, then do it again for good luck.
 The last thing you want is for the bottom layer of boxes to be crushed under the others.